SQL - Multiple Independent Auto-Increments

 UPDATE Store SET CurrentOrderNumber = CurrentOrderNumber + 1 OUTPUT inserted.CurrentOrderNumber WHERE StoreId = @StoreId;

-Doing the update and returning inserted.CurrentOrderNumber prevents race conditions between obtaining an order number and the order number being updated.
+prevents race conditions between obtaining an order number and the order number being updated.
 You can be sure with this that the order number obtained is valid for the order and for no one else.
 However, this requires going to the server twice: once to get the order number, and again to save the new order.
-The best way to get around this would be to create a UDF dbo.GetCurrentOrderNumber(@StoreId), which can be called during the INSERT statement of the new order.
-Then only one round trip is required to save a new sales order to the database.
-The other downsides to this method are:
+The best way to get around this would be to create a UDF dbo.GetCurrentOrderNumber(@StoreId)

-• It creates a bottleneck for obtaining the order number under load for a single store.
+table which has the potential for data integrity issues.
+If you can guarantee that all code creating new orders uses the UDF, then this should be a limited risk. - It creates a bottleneck for obtaining the order number under load for a single store.
 This is unlikely to be an issue for most implementers; the level of scale required to experience this bottleneck would require multiple users at the same store frequently creating new tickets.

 NOLOCK

-Suppose SalesOrder is constructed as follows:
+is constructed as follows:

 CREATE TABLE SalesOrder